ZitaBalint/Fourth-Milestone-Project-Happy-Whale/README.md

 With the repository URL enter the following $ git clone https://zitabalint.github.io/Fourth-Milestone-Project-Happy-Whale/ Press enter and the local repository was created

+## Developement getting started

+- Clone the repository
+- Copy the `.env.template` file to `.env`, and fill in the values.
+- Install the requirements: `pip install -r requirements.txt`
+- Start the server with `python3 manage.py runserver`

 ## Credits

 ### Media: